Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

-**Winters Caress**: All enemies within 10 feet of you must make one less weapon attack as a part of their action to a minimum of one attack.
+**Winters Caress**: All enemies that start their turn within 10 feet of you must make one less weapon attack as a part of their action to a minimum of one attack.

 **Mana**: You gain +10 maximum mana